LWgreys/iOptron_Mount_Control/README.md

 iOptron_Mount_Control written by Lawrence Widacki.

+This source is Open-Source and may be modified to your liking using a branch Pull request.

 It's just a simple manual control program for iOptron CEM GEM telescope mounts.
 Coded in C# using Microsoft Visual Studio.

 I did find a few issues with the CEM firmware and have written iOptron support about the issues.
+No responce yet as of 03-21-2024.

 02-05-2024 Addin was the Periodic Error Correction tracking & record and the Reset PEC recording.